 - a.
-A relational database management system (RDBMS) does not do which of the following? - A. Provide mechanisms to help protect the integrity of the data. - B. Allow for concurrent transactions against the database. - ${\bf C}.$ Facilitate crash recovery of the database in case of hardware failure. - D. Optimize query evaluation for arbitrary SQL queries. - E. Ensure that relational schemas are in at least 3NF. - b.
+A relational database management system (RDBMS) does not do which of the following? - A. Provide mechanisms to help protect the integrity of the data. - B. Allow for concurrent transactions against the database. - C. Facilitate crash recovery of the database in case of hardware failure. - D. Optimize query evaluation for arbitrary SQL queries. - E. Ensure that relational schemas are in at least 3NF. - b.
 Which of the following is not a relational schema?
-(The underlined attributes indicate the key.) - A. Book(title: the title of the book, year: the year it was published, author: who wrote it, publisher: who published the book, birthdate: when he or she was born, hobbies: a list of that person's hobbies (references ${\color{blue} hobby}))$
+(The underlined attributes indicate the key.) - A. Book(title: the title of the book, year: the year it was published, author: who wrote it, publisher: who published the book, text: the entire text of the book)